The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/presentation-guide.md

 ### Parts 3-5: Telling The Story of Your Residency

 Now that you have properly set up your audience to understand the problem, your objective, and your hypothesis, you can start telling the story of *how* you built an application to solve it.
+These stories should all tie back to the problem you are trying to solve and should convey clearly how each experience made a positive impact on your team’s ability to build an application that solves the problem.
+Lastly, these stories will give you an opportunity to show (not tell) your individual contribution on the project.
+In interviews, these stories will be an essential part of your toolkit for questions like "tell me about a time when you contributed to a team project".

 Below are five areas of your AI Residency experience that you should be prepared to speak on during your presentation and in interviews.